 Engagement is often higher if you align your restaurant with an event that matches your concept.

-For example, a paid social ad may address a 50,000 person town at a low cost, but if you instead sponsor a festival full of foodies, they’re more likely to engage with your sponsorship than other channels.
+For example, a paid social ad may address a 50,000 person town at a low cost, but if you instead sponsor a festival full of food lovers, they’re more likely to engage with your sponsorship than other channels.

 Lastly, and hardest to measure, is the brand value of being associated with sponsorship.